SvetlanaSchmidt/informed_nlu/README.md

 ### Important:
 You need to add your personal OpenAI API key under ./informed_nlu/utils/api_key.py, in order to make requests to the OpenAI API.

+# Human validation task and preparing data for training with transformer models:
+Aithor: Svetlana Schmidt
-# 2. Gold labels determination and Inter-Annotator Agreement
+## 2. Gold labels determination and Inter-Annotator Agreement

 ## Compute the agreement and define the gold labels for annotated data
 From informed_nlu/human_validated/scripts/main: